zhutoutoutousan/A-study-note-as-a-beginner/business/_log-B/log_business-networking.md

 - Elaborate and extrapolate the question
   - Don't over-complicate things
   - *So, here's what I'm thinking...*
-- Re-mention the question, and wrap-it up the deduction and draw a summary, action items and closing words
+- **Re-mention the question**, and wrap-it up the deduction and draw a summary, action items and closing words
   - *To wrap it up, ...*

+YOUR PROBLEM 你的问题:
+- 2021-9-24
+  - Scenario
+    - M: Why don't Chinese say no to a product instead of directly refusing, like 'Yes, it's good, but...'
+    - **You: Oh, the level of inequality of China is high, and the soul of the ...people are...**
+    - M: **You didn't answer my question...Let's try again**
+    - You: Because we don't want to hurt other's feelings...We want to show that we have high EQ, which is regarded as competitiveness in our society...
+    - M: That's better
+  - Analysis:
+    - Lack of Communication Training
+    - Root
+      - Evading: Legacy psychological disorder: Vulerable Narscissism
+        - Cure
+          - How would your Unique Selling Point contribute to the value chains to the social machine?
+Will that be unique for long?
+            - Proof?
+            - This root would take some time to be lifted
+            - Lifting this root will make networking efforts significantly smoother
 ## How to position your body when listening to others?

 ## How to establish Initial contact?